 2.3 Population of the Study

-The population of the study consisted of 125 inclusive teachers from Muntinlupa National High School – Senior High School, NBP Reservation, Poblacion, Muntinlupa City and was conducted during the school year 2025-2026.
+The population of the study consisted of 125 inclusive teachers from Muntinlupa National High School – Senior High School, NBP Reservation, Poblacion, Muntinlupa City, and was conducted during the school year 2025-2026.
 The actual sample of 95 was computed using the Raosoft Calculator with a confidence level of 95% and a margin of error of 5%.
 The actual selection of the respondents was made using a simple random sampling technique.

 2.4 Instrumentation and Validation